 You’ll save even more money by purchasing these items in bulk.
 Check out these tips to maximize your savings at Costco!

 Don’t freestyle at the grocery store – make a list!

 Oh, I can’t remember the last time I had Fruity Pebbles.

 My favorite hot chocolate is finally back in stock, I better grab it!

-We are all guilty of impulse buying at the grocery store.
+We are all guilty of impulse buying at the grocery store, but that is counterproductive when you’re following tips to eat more and spend less.
 You go in with the best of intentions, but the sweets and treats you unexpectedly come across are too much to resist.
 Or you have no idea what you want to buy, and you end up forgetting what you wanted or buying stuff you don’t need.
 There is a very simple remedy to this dilemma: a grocery list!

 Take some time to plan your meals for the week, and write down exactly what you need to buy.
 No matter what, stick to your list!
 It will keep you focused in the supermarket, and ensure you’re not needlessly spending money on items you won’t use.
 Not only will this save you money, but it will allow you to get an idea of exactly how much you need to spend on groceries, which is greatly help you when you are trying to budget your expenses.
 Just remember to keep your eyes on the prize!

 Search online for coupons

 If you are on a budget, phrases such as BOGO or clearance will be your best friend and one of the best tips to eat more and spend less.